Dynatrace/openkit-java/docs/example.md

 # Dynatrace OpenKit - Java example

-The following document shall provide the reader an in depth overview, how OpenKit can be used from developer point of view.
+The following document shall provide an in depth overview, how OpenKit can be used from developer's point of view.
 It explains the usage of all the API methods.

 ## Obtaining an OpenKit instance